eferro/git-history-analyzer/README.md

-# Monthly SCC Metrics Collector
+# Git History Metrics Collector

-This script clones a Git repository, samples its codebase at the first of each month (or specified dates), runs [scc](https://github.com/boyter/scc) to collect per-language metrics (lines of code and complexity), and outputs the results as JSON or CSV for easy analysis and charting.
+This utility clones a Git repository and samples its codebase at configurable intervals (daily, weekly, or monthly, or at specific dates).
+It runs [scc](https://github.com/boyter/scc) to collect per-language metrics (lines of code and complexity) and outputs the results as JSON or CSV for easy analysis and charting.

 ## Requirements